DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 ### Making User Data Available Globally

-What if we want to access and manipulate the authentication state of our user from other areas of the app?
-For instance, the header still says "Log In" even when the user is already authenticated.
+What if we want to access and manipulate user authentication state from other areas of the app?
+For instance, the header still says "Log In" when the user is authenticated.
 We should change this to a greeting and a "Log Out" button.
 We can also see "Secret Quotes" in the menu while logged out.
 This should be hidden from unauthenticated users.
 But most importantly, we need to use the authenticated user's token to access the protected API to get secret quotes.

-Recall that `iron-localstorage` is bound to `storedUser` which is a property of the `register-login` element.
-Even though local storage is accessible globally, we don't have a simple way to be sure that changes are observed properly on all parents and children throughout the app.
+Recall that `iron-localstorage` has a binding to `storedUser` which is a property of the `register-login` element.
+Even though local storage is accessible globally, we don't have a _simple_ way to be sure that changes are observed on all parents and children throughout the app.

 Polymer 1.0 does not have an elegant, out-of-the-box solution to this problem at this time.
-This is one thing that any full-featured JS framework would make short work of, but it's important to remember that Polymer is _not_ an MV* framework: it's a library that helps us leverage web components.
+This is something any full-featured JS framework would make short work of, but it's important to remember that Polymer is _not_ a framework: it's a library that helps us leverage web components.

 To solve this, we're going to add an element called `app-data`.
 This element notifies instances when its data is changed.